kasyuma01/project1/README.md

-This project iuse Exploratory data analysis to understand data
+This project use Exploratory data analysis to understand data

 It imports the datasets